 What Instructions Should Be Followed While Naming an LLC?

-- Every business owner should include “Limited Liability Company” to his new company or the abbreviation of it, LLC.
+- Every business owner should include “Limited Liability Company” in his new company or the abbreviation of it, LLC.

 - Make sure to choose a unique name from other corporations, Alabama LLCs, or limited liability parties.